bhamrick/precision_system/15-miscellaneous.md

 # Miscellaneous

+* Tactical Deviations
+    * Judgment may be used to use a bid that is technically a lie if it describes the hand better or is likely to lead to better outcomes practically.
+For example, it is allowed to hide a very weak 4 card suit, treating it as 3 cards.
 * RKC 1430
     * Jump to 4NT after a suit-showing bid without an agreed denomination implicitly agrees the suit just shown.